mauriziomambrini/mauriziomambrini/README.md

 Hello 👋 I'm Maurizio Mambrini
 ============================
-## UX/UI designer and developer

-My mom says I make apps, the grandma that I work on computers, while my dad thinks I enjoy all day.
-All three are partly right: during my day I spend much time at computer, part of my work consist on make apps e often I enjoy on doing it.
-But what I really do every day is **design and develop** interfaces to make people life easier.
+I'm a UX/UI designer and developer, with 6+ years of experience in making people life easier by design and develop digital experiences.

+I think that in a world full of inputs, the key to making technology truly accessible and people happy is simplicity.

-As a **UX/UI designer**, I transform complex operations into easy-tounderstand flows for users.
-I create libraries of components, design systems, layouts and interfaces to create a coherent user experience.
+As **UX/UI designer**, I transform complex processes into intuitive and simple user experiences, creating clear and consistent design systems, layouts, and interfaces, to make every interaction as natural and enjoyable as possible.

-As a **UI developer**, I write HTML, CSS and JavaScript, to create a smooth and consistent experience across devices, transforming designs into component libraries and web/app interfaces
+As **UI developer**, I apply these same principles by writing code to build fluid and consistent experiences across various devices.
+I transform designs into component libraries and web/app interfaces, with particular attention to CSS to ensure that every visual element contributes to a harmonious and engaging experience.

 ----------------------------